Memory Model

 assert identity(string, "hello") == "hello"

-fun max(a, b) => a > b then a else b
+fun max(def t: type, a: t, b: t) -> t => a > b then a else b

-assert add(1, 2) == 3 # Instantiates for i32
+assert add(1, 2) == 3 # t inferred as i32

-assert add(1.5, 2.5) == 4.0 # Instantiates for f32
+assert add(1.5, 2.5) == 4.0 # t inferred as f32

 Generic Structs